survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 * **Entry chunks** - Entry chunks contain webpack runtime and modules it then loads.
 * **Normal chunks** - Normal chunks **don't** contain webpack runtime.
 Instead, these can be loaded dynamically while the application is running.
 A suitable wrapper (JSONP for example) is generated for these.
 We'll generate a normal chunk in the next chapter as we set up code splitting.
 * **Initial chunks** - Initial chunks are normal chunks that count towards initial loading time of the application and are generated by the `CommonsChunkPlugin`.
 As a user, you don't have to care about these.
-It's the split between entry chunks and normal chunks that's important.
+It is the split between entry chunks and normal chunks that is important.

 ## Conclusion

-The situation is better now.
+The situation is better now compared to the earlier.
 Note how small `app` bundle compared to the `vendor` bundle.
 To benefit from this split, we will set up caching in the next part of this book.